OpenVoiceOS/ovos-docker/README.md

 ### Skill running as standalone container

 The second way is to leverage the `ovos-workshop` component by running a skill as standalone.
-This means the skill will not be part as `ovos-core` container but it will be running inside it's own container.
+This means the skill will not be part of `ovos-core` container but it will be running inside it's own container.

 The advantage is that each skill are isolated which provide more flexibility about Python libraries, packages, *etc...* and more security but the downside will be that more system resources will be consumed and a container image has to be build.